Praveeja-Sasidharan-Suni/bikesharing/README.md

 [link to dashboard](https://public.tableau.com/app/profile/praveeja.sasidharan.suni/viz/BikeSharing_16319989367740/Bikesharingstory?publish=yes)

-## Deliverable 3
+### Deliverable 3
 - A detailed written report on bike sharing is done.

-# Summary
+## Summary

 From my visualisations, its clear that Thursday is the most popular day to take a bike ride and the business is in peak during office starting and ending hours.
-It would be a good idea for our customer to start the bikeshare business in a different city because whether people are biking to get to work or just doing it for fun, there are lots of subscribers or customers.Tourists could also be using citibikes to explore the city throughout the day, which plotting trip paths would be able to show.
+It would be a good idea for our customer to start the bikeshare business in a different city because whether people are biking to get to work or just doing it for fun, there are lots of subscribers and customers.Tourists could also be using citibikes to explore the city throughout the day, which plotting trip paths would be able to show.
 Although I think we have enough evidence to convince our customer to do this even if we are only looking at one month, there are some other visulizations that can further back this claim.
 If we are able to look at the colder months in the city to see how many riders we have in November/December so that the customer can prepare for those months too .